fossasia/susi_server/docs/installation_windows_generic.md

 ## Build and Run
 	> cd susi_server

+    (if on running above command gives error, try to change the branch "master" and then to "development" by following commands) :
+    > git checkout master
     > ant jar
     > java -jar dist/susiserver.jar

-    (if on running above command gives error, try to change the branch either to "master" or "development" by following commands) :
     > git checkout development
-    > git checkout master

     (And re-run) :
     > ant jar